viveksharma2175/cfn-simple-sintara-app/README.md

 ## Requirements
 - AWS user Account with rights to create the above resources and the `Access Key ID` and the `Secret Access Key` of the user.
 - `Docker` installed on the system from where the commands will be initiated.
 - Key to access the ECS instances.
-The key named passed in the config files is `InterviewKey`.
+The key name passed in the config files is `InterviewKey`.
+Create a key with the name `InterviewKey` and download to the local system.
+Set the rigths of the file to chmod 400.

 ## Assumptions

-- The application will only listen to request on port 80, coming from the load balancer.
+- To listen to the requests on port 80, coming from the load balancer
-- The application will be deployed in the Sydney region.
+- To be deployed in the Sydney region
-- A new deployment to the cluster will result in overwriting the existing service.
-Deployment startegies like blue-green, canary, etc. is not implemented.
+- To overwrite the existing service release with the new release deployment (deployment startegies like blue-green, canary, etc. are not implemented)
-- The commands will be run on a linux machine.
-(To run on a windows machine install git bash)
+- To run the commands on a linux machine (to run on a windows machine install git bash)

 ## Steps to Create Infrastructure
 1. Get the file on the local system
     - Clone this repository on your local system
     - From the directory of the Dockerfile, open a terminal
     - Make necessary changes to the config.json files if needed.
-    - Fire command to build the docker container, `docker build -t cicd .`.
+    - Fire command to build the docker container, `docker build -t cicd .` (make note of the dot '.' at the end of the command).
 This can take a few minutes during the initial run to get the base image and setup the container with necessary packages.
 (This may take around 15 minutes approximately for the first run)
 2. Create the virtual private cloud in AWS
     - Fire the command in the terminal:
         `docker run -e "event=vpcsetup" -e "aws_region=<<AWS-REGION>>" -e "aws_account=<<AWS-ACCOUNT-NUMBER>>" -e "aws_access_key_id=<<AWS-ACCESS-ID>>" -e "aws_secret_access_key=<<AWS-SECRET-ACCESS-KEY>>" cicd:latest`